atopile/setup-atopile/README.md

 # run-atopile

-A Github Action to run atopile
+A Github Action to run atopile CLI.